 God reminds Job and us that we were not consultants in the earth’s measurements.
 We had no part in stretching a line on the earth to ensure that the foundations were precise.
 Job had not seen the foundations sunk or its cornerstone laid.
 That whole process is a mystery to Job.
 In short, God’s message to Job and us is, “I got this.
 You may not agree with the way things are being managed, but you don’t understand the bigger picture.”

 God combines science and theology here.
 Think of it this way.
 “For every action, there is an equal and opposite reaction.” – Newton’s Third Law of Motion.
-The statement means that in every interaction, there are a pair of forces acting on the two interacting objects.
+The statement means that in every interaction, there is a pair of forces acting on the two interacting objects.
 Your life is not happening in isolation.
 We tend to only focus on what is happening to us, not the impact our reaction may have on the lives of others.
 Maybe just maybe you suffering and pain isn’t just about you.
 It could be you are impacting others for the kingdom or you are being prepared to be used by God to be a beautiful person proclaiming the mysteries of God in a unique way from your life’s experience.
 Something to ponder.

 A Young Girl's Extraordinary Account Of Heaven And Miracles Throughout A Kidnapping Experience